syncfusion-content/fileformat-docs/File-Formats/DocIO/WinRT.md

 ---
-title: Working with Word document with WinRT
+title: Working with Word document with WinRT using Syncfusion Word library
 description: Create a WinRT application , load the Word document and save the Word document with Syncfusion Word library
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Working with WinRT
+# Working with Word document in WinRT

 In your WinRT application, please add the required assemblies in order to use DocIO.
 [Refer here for assemblies required](/File-Formats/DocIO/Assemblies-Required).